Task-Awareness Improves LLM Generations and Uncertainty: Experiments

 We illustrate this on an example for $\mathcal{L}$ containing sets of possible answers as described in \Cref{sec:sets}.
 The Bayes-optimal response for the Hamming distance metric includes an element $y$ only if the majority of MC samples include $y$ as well.
 If the LLM is uncertain, these samples are likely disjunct sets of different elements $y$.
 For example, asking for "Which oceans border the USA?" may result in the latent responses \(\{\texttt{Pacific}\}\), \(\{\texttt{Atlantic}\}\), \(\{\texttt{Indian}\}\).
 As none of the outcomes is included in the majority of the MC samples, the Bayes-optimal prediction will be the empty set even if every individual MC sample $\ell^{(i)}$ is itself non-empty.
 Here, the latent structure enables LLM to abstain from a prediction if the associated uncertainty (variation in the push-forward latent distribution) is too large.

 \paragraph{Bayes-Optimal Decoding Improves Generations under Uncertainty} We also study what drives the performance of the Bayes-optimal response $\ell_\text{Bayes}$. \cref{fig:hamming_distance_improvement} shows that we observe the most performance gains over other decoding strategies in Hamming distance to the reference response $\Delta = d(\ell^*, \ell_\text{Beam}) - d(\ell^*, \ell_\text{Bayes})$ when the latent push-forward distribution $p(\ell \mid x)$ is high.
 This pattern is consistent across models and tasks (\Cref{app:entropy_performance}).
-At low entropy, the MC samples are similar and coincide with beam search and the Bayes-optimal response. \todo{consider other decoding strats, focus on l sample to highlight the adv of synthesizing, reference appendix} As the entropy increases, $\ell_\text{Bayes}$ can account for this variability by using a centroid response, while beam search and MBR output one of the many low-probability answers.
+At low entropy, the MC samples are similar and coincide with beam search and the Bayes-optimal response.
+As the entropy increases, $\ell_\text{Bayes}$ can account for this variability by using a centroid response, while beam search and MBR output one of the many low-probability answers.
 This shows that the Bayes-optimal action outperforms other decoding methods, particularly when the LLM is uncertain about its response.